RodricBr/Bash-Professional/README.md

 <br>

+- What is **Shell**? <br>
+The Shell is a REPL (Read, Eval, Print, Loop);
+Read = Reads the command given by the user
+Eval = Executes the command
+Print = Returns the results of the given command to the user Loop = And awaits for another input
+..to be continued..

 - What is **Bash**? <br>

 Bash is just an application, and its primary job is to run other applications (in the form of commands) that are installed <br>